History of Pickleball in Timeline

 February 1968: Formation of Pickle Ball, Inc.

-1972: Trademark of Pickle-ball name
+1972: Pickle-ball Trademarked

-July 1976: First Formal Pickleball Tournament
+July 1976: First Pickleball Tournament

-1984: Publication of the Original Pickleball Rulebook
+1984: Formation of the United States Amateur Pickleball Association

-2001: Pickleball included in Arizona Senior Olympics
+2001: Pickleball Included in Arizona Senior Olympics

 2003: Pickleball played at the World Senior Games

-Since 2003, pickleball has been played at the World Senior Games, held annually in St. George, Utah.
+Since 2003 pickleball has been played at the World Senior Games, held annually in St. George, Utah.

-2008: Inclusion in United States Senior Olympics
+2008: Pickleball included in the United States Senior Olympics

 November 2009: First USA Pickleball National Championships